ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 QNNs can be viewed along three complementary axes:

-- **Hardware-oriented QNNs:** parameterized quantum circuits (variational quantum circuits, VQCs) trained via classical optimizers to solve supervised, unsupervised, or generative tasks, often in a hybrid quantum–classical workflow [2], [3].
+- **Hardware-oriented QNNs:** Parameterized quantum circuits (variational quantum circuits, VQCs) trained via classical optimizers to solve supervised, unsupervised, or generative tasks, often in a hybrid quantum–classical workflow [2], [3].

 - **Hybrid QNNs / Quantum Transfer Learning (QTL):** These frameworks utilize classical neural networks, e.g., Convolutional Neural Networks (CNNs) or transformers, to generate feature representations, which are then passed to a quantum submodule for final decision-making.
 QTL reduces qubit demands and improves convergence, making it suitable for the Noisy Intermediate-Scale Quantum (NISQ) era [3], [4].

-- **Quantum-inspired / cognitive QNNs:** models that embed quantum principles (superposition, interference, contextuality) into classical or neuromorphic architectures, including recent “quantum-cognitive” constructions that run entirely on standard hardware yet emulate quantum-like cognitive behaviour [1].
+- **Quantum-inspired / cognitive QNNs:** Models that embed quantum principles (superposition, interference, contextuality) into classical or neuromorphic architectures, including recent “quantum-cognitive” constructions that run entirely on standard hardware yet emulate quantum-like cognitive behaviour [1].

 VQAs form the algorithmic backbone for many QNNs.
 They define a cost function, encode data into a quantum state, apply a parameterized ansatz (VQC), and iteratively update parameters using classical optimization [3].
 This paradigm underlies applications in chemistry (VQE), combinatorial optimization (QAOA), and general learning tasks.